Revisiting the last Man Utd XI picked by Sir Alex Ferguson in May 2013

 A former Golden Boy winner, Anderson made just five appearances for United following Ferguson’s retirement and joined Internacional on a free transfer in January 2015.

 The 34-year-old finished his playing career at Turkish second division club Adana Demirspor and retired in September 2020.
-He now works for the club as an external relations officer.
+He now works for the club as their assistant manager.

 AMR: Tom Cleverley (Ryan Giggs, ’60)

 Once regarded as the heir to Paul Scholes, Cleverley struggled under David Moyes and was heavily criticised by United fans throughout 2013-14.

 “The hard part for me though was the year under [David] Moyes.
 The way the fans turned on you,” Cleverley told the BBC in 2020.
 “That was my club you know.
 I had been there since I was 11-years-old.
 For the fans to go as sour as they did.

 “That disappointed me.
 I was a player who would try 100% a game.
 It wasn’t a fact of trying, I just wasn’t good enough that year.”